bowmanmc/bowmanmc.github.com/index.md

 ### Software Engineer, Red Hat
 ### Raleigh, North Carolina – 2004-2006
 Worked on the Red Hat Network Satellite Server product helping to deliver bug fixes and new features to customers on a tight release schedule.
 I worked on the server-side team, responsible for developing the web interface and APIs to allow system administrators to update and manage a large network of Red Hat Linux machines easily.
 Day to day activities consisted of writing code for the Java-based web application, documenting code and best practices, writing test plans, preparing level-of-effort time estimates for project management, and helping team members debug code.
+Worked as a part of a distributed development team with members in Raleigh, Boston, and Portland.
 #### Java, Struts